ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

       <varname>--curves</varname>
     </td>
     <td>
-      This flag will specify which quantum safe algorithm that
+      This flag will specify which quantum safe algorithm should be used in the TLSv1.3 key exchange mechanism..
-      {{site.data.keyword.keymanagementserviceshort}} should use to protect your
-      data while in transit.
 If you do not specify an algorithm, the flag will default to the `p384_kyper768` algorithm.
     </td>
   </tr>